thegray/taxcalculator/README.md

 Java 8, Maven and MySQL

 # Database
-This app will connect to MySQL with database 'tax' , username 'root' and password 'root'
+This app will connect to MySQL with database named 'tax' , username 'root' and password 'root'

 # Manual build instruction
 At root project root directory, run command below